Algae Identification

 Brush the pool: Brush the pool walls and floor to dislodge the algae into the pool water.

-After pool changes will become cloudy monitor chlorine and pH levels.
+After the pool changes it will become cloudy and chlorine and pH levels must monitor.

-After cleaning or backwashing the filtration continue to run the 24/7 for 2 days also backwash and clean every 2 days for the next week
+After cleaning or backwashing the filtration continue to run the filter 24/7 for 2 days - also backwash and clean every 2 days for the next week.

 Vacuum the pool: Vacuum the pool to remove the dead algae.